SPDEngine/SPDE-Visuals/Some_images_by_AI/README.md

 ## Usage

-These images can be used for academic purposes, presentations, and creative projects.
-If you use these images, proper attribution to the repository and respective tools (e.g., MidJourney for MJ images) is appreciated.
+Feel free to use any images and videos in this folder for talks, lectures, papers, and creative projects—no formal acknowledgment is required.

+If you would like to express gratitude, a brief note such as

+> Figures inspired by the *SPDE-Visuals* repository (Le Chen, Auburn University, https://spdengine.github.io/SPDE-Visuals/).

+or a link to the GitHub/GitHub Pages project is very much appreciated.
+When appropriate, you may also credit the tools used (e.g., MidJourney, Gemini 3 / Nano Banana Pro, Sora@OpenAI).
+For questions or comments, you can reach me at lzc0090@auburn.edu or visit https://webhome.auburn.edu/~lzc0090/index.html.

-For further exploration and downloads, visit the repository: [SPDE-Visuals Repository](https://github.com/SPDEngine/SPDE-Visuals).
+For further exploration and downloads, visit the main repository: [SPDE-Visuals](https://github.com/SPDEngine/SPDE-Visuals).